Intermesh/groupoffice-docs/install/config.rst

 Recommended PHP settings
 ------------------------

-For optimal Group-Office perfomance we recommend these settings.
+For optimal GroupOffice perfomance we recommend these settings.
 This will allow users to upload files up to 1GB:

 .. table:: PHP settings
    :widths: auto